ahmad0790/chexpert-xray-classification/README.md

 2) `train_cral.py` -- trains the CRAL model using the Ones Classification approach and attention 1 scheme
 3) `train_agcnn.py` -- trains the AG-CNN model using the Ones Classification approach
 4) `train_agcnn_cral.py` -- trains the AG-CNN model using the 3 Class Classification approach

+## MODELS FILES
+`mymodels.py` This file has all the Ones Classification models except CRAL ATT 2 Ones.
+The other models are in the following files and can be inspected to see the modeling structure.
+`mycral_att1_multi.py` This file has the CRAL ATT 1 3 Class Classification Model `mycral_att2_multi.py` This file has the CRAL ATT 2 3 Class Classification Model `mycral_att2_ones.py` This file has the CRAL ATT 2 Ones Classification Model